 Company 1 was a Turkish retail company which uses e commerce sales channel to reach its customers.
 Company 1 had many competitors in the same field in which it operated.
 Their primary objective was to become the leader or so called the Amazon of Turkish market.
 The Company has decided to make technological investments using the existing website in line with this target.
 Company 1's existing e-commerce site had been written in ASP.Net and its enterprise resource planning (ERP) software was from a large international company.
 Modules used in this ERP system included warehouse management system, general accounting and order management.
-Although the ECP package program is sold under the brand name of a well-known ERP company 1 chose the ERP program at the first place, the other one ERP programs popularity in many different countries.
-Another important aspect of the program was the BackOffice module or the product management and user experience.
+Although the ECP package program is sold under the brand name of a well-known ERP company, it can be integrated into different ERP systems.
+This was one of the main reasons the Company 1 chose the ERP program at the first place, the other one ERP programs popularity in many different countries.
+Another important aspect of the program was the BackOffice module or the product management system module.
+This module had convenience and flexibility in terms of product management and user experience.

-Companyl decided to start the project with Consultant 1 which was an international company.
+Company1 decided to start the project with Consultant 1 which was an international company.
 Consultant 1 decided to bring its technical team from its branch in Italy for the project.
 Consultant 1 chose Waterfall as project management model.
 Interviewing the technical team and business unit of Company 1, Consultant 1 team spent 1.5 months to prepare the analysis document which outlines the customer requirements.
 This step was the most crucial step in the Waterfall model.
 The analysis document was prepared in English and presented to the Company 1 for approval.
 After the approval process, development process started.
 Initially planned for 5.5 months, development process was marred by many rejects after the test and reworks.
 Then the project finish was extended 3 months, and the consultant brought in another 3 personnel to support testing.
 After these 3 months of development and testing, development process was finished and User Acceptance Testing (UAT) phase was commenced.
 In UAT phase, finished work was tested by the client and it became evident that some of the business decisions and processes were misinterpreted by the Consultant 1 and developments based on these decisions and processes were incorrectly done.